rickballard/CoCache/intake/ideacards/session_250904/20250904_idea-card-contributor-merge-policy-for-cocivium.md

 created: 2025-09-04
 source: "CardsWraps.zip/session_250904"
 ---
-# Idea Card: Contributor Merge Policy for CoCivium
+# Idea Card: Contributor Merge Policy for CoCivium™

 ## Summary
-As the CoCivium repo begins receiving contributions through its workflow kit, a growing backlog of PRs is likely.
+As the CoCivium™ repo begins receiving contributions through its workflow kit, a growing backlog of PRs is likely.
 Some of these PRs may conflict with others or be attempts to reverse earlier changes.
 This raises governance questions about authority, merge policies, and contributor roles.

 ## Problem
 - Excessive PR backlog due to many simultaneous contributions.